moaazsidat/react-native-qrcode-scanner/README.md

 Properties to be passed to the `Camera` component.

 #### `flashMode`
+propType: `object`

-Values: RNCamera.Constants.FlashMode.off (default) or RNCamera.Constants.FlashMode.torch.
+Values: `RNCamera.Constants.FlashMode.off (default)` or `RNCamera.Constants.FlashMode.torch`.

-Specifies the flash mode of your qrcode-scanner.
+Specifies the flash mode to be passed to the `Camera` component.

-RNCamera.Constants.FlashMode.off turns it off.
+`RNCamera.Constants.FlashMode.off` turns it off.

-RNCamera.Constants.FlashMode.torch turns on torch mode, meaning the flash light will be turned on all the time (even before reading qr code) just like a flashlight.
+`RNCamera.Constants.FlashMode.torch` turns on torch mode, meaning the flash light will be turned on all the time (even before reading qr code) just like a flashlight.

 <!--## Contriubting-->
 <!--See [CONTRIBUTING.md](CONTRIBUTING.md)-->